 All power slide systems operate on 12 volt DC power provided by a fully charged auxiliary battery, optional on most models, and a converter.
-Thru a 12 volt distribution load center, breakers are provided for each slide.
-For best performance, have 120 volt AC power attached to your coach, feeding the distribution load center.
-Tow vehicle 12V power may also be used as required.
+Thru a 12 volt distribution load center, breakers are

 A automatic reset breaker is located in the distribution box feeding the operation switch to the motor.